audrey617/My-Notes/ML/CS7641 Mid-term review.md

 We prefer any than parity.
 If we do sum instead of odd parity, then we transfer this N-XOR to a easier problem.
 So a hard problem is to come up a good representation, or find a way to cheat.<br />
 <br />
 - - - -
-When we have N boolean ttributes (will need n! nodes), output is boolean. <br />
+When we have N boolean attributes (will need n! nodes), output is boolean. <br />
-How many rows will we have for truth table itself - > 2^N<br />
+ * How many rows will we have for truth table itself - > 2^N<br />
-How many decision tree (functions) will we have? or In terms of n, how many different ways might we fill out this column of binary outputs? -> 2^(2^n) <br />
+ * How many decision tree (functions) will we have? or In terms of n, how many different ways might we fill out this column of binary outputs? -> 2^(2^n) <br />
-Explain from professor: Well if you understand how we got 2^n from the possible patterns of n attributes, then going to to the next step is exactly the same reasoning.
+ * Explain from professor: Well if you understand how we got 2^n from the possible patterns of n attributes, then going to to the next step is exactly the same reasoning.
 With n attributes there are 2^n possible patterns.
 Let's write that k patterns so I can stop using carets all the time.
 So there are k possible patterns.
 I want to know how many binary functions there are over k patterns.
 How do we figure that out?
 Well each pattern can be mapped to true or false.
 So that means each pattern can be labeled one of two ways.
 Therefore there 2^k ways to map those patterns (dammit, the caret is back).
 What's k?
 Oh, 2^n.
 So there are 2^(2^n) boolean functions from n boolean attributes.<br />
-This is double exponential.
+ * This is double exponential.
 2^(2^n) is not 4^n.
 This is a lot.
 When N is 6, the number is already very big.<br />
-So the space of decision tree is large.
+ * So the space of decision tree is large.
 The hypothesis space of all decision trees is very expressive and expensive if we don't make smart decision to find the right tree.

 <p align="center" width="100%">
     <img width="50%" src="https://github.com/audrey617/Notes/blob/main/ML/images/1.JPG?raw=true">